 If you’ve been searching for advice on carbo-loading for a marathon, you’ve come to the right place.

-Let’s begin with carbohydrates.
+Let’s begin with what carbohydrates are.

 Carbohydrates have a bad reputation, not only in general but with runners as well.
 And it’s easy to see why.
 Carbs–bread, pasta, potatoes, beer, etc.–are heavy.
 You feel stuffed after eating doughy sandwiches, bowls of pasta, or drinking even a single beer (I was always more of a whiskey man myself, but that’s not the point).
-It’s only been in recent years–literally within the last seven–that the benefits of adding carbs to your diet have been understood.
+It’s only been in recent years–literally within the last decade–that the benefits of adding carbs to your diet have been understood.
 While some runners still choose to limit their intake for good reason, carbs are especially helpful to marathon runners.

-Why is Carbo-loading Necessary for Marathon Runners?
+Why is Carbo Loading Necessary for Marathon Runners?

 What is Carbo Loading?